 - Strong and independent personalities, since they are not strongly influenced by the group

-- They have as many different trainings, ways of thinking (creative or technical) or experiences as possible
+- They have as many different trainings, different ways of thinking (e.g. creative vs. technical) or different experiences as possible

 The most effective methods for brainstorming and developing ideas